 Reminiscent of an animal cracker in taste, albeit softer, these honey “sugar cookies” are a delight to make and eat.
 I like that the recipe doesn't require large amounts of honey, so cost wise it's not an expensive refined-sugar-free treat.

-A couple weeks ago, I sent this recipe to my friend Marissa (her instagram) asking if she wanted to try them gluten free, as her family eats fully gluten free due to a celiac in the family.
-She made them the next morning, and on the second try she had them figured!
-See her recipe here.
+A couple weeks ago, I sent this recipe to my friend Marissa asking if she wanted to try them gluten free, as her family eats fully gluten free due to a celiac in the family.
+She made them the next morning, and on the second try she had them figured out!

 We enjoy these just on their own as little cracker cookies, not overly sweet but deliciously “more-ish” as my Grandma would say.
 I don't feel too guilty having these around for the kids to snack on.
 They are also perfect for freezing so you don't find yourself eating too many at once.

 While we do enjoy them plain, if you need a vehicle for dressing up and decorating at Christmas, Valentines, Easter, etc…these are just the ticket!
 Just whip up your favorite frosting and go to town with the sprinkles.
 Both you and the kids will have a blast.
 (Okokok sometimes it makes me want to spike the eggnog too ?)

 This is definitely an all day sort of recipe.
 You'll want to give the dough time to chill in the fridge so that it's easier to roll and cut.
 Do keep watch of the time though, as you don't want them in there too long.
 You can make it the night before, but then just let it rest on the counter a bit before rolling out so it isn't too firm.

 - Some cookie recipes just have so much sugar in them!
 I'm not against sugar in treats, but I know that my family just doesn't do well on too much refined sugar.

 - These are easy to make, fun to decorate, and freeze well.